github/developer.github.com/content/v3/activity/notifications.md

 When retrieving responses from the Notifications API, each payload has a key titled `reason`.
 These correspond to events that trigger a notification.

-Here's a list of potential `reason`s for receiving a noitification:
+Here's a list of potential `reason`s for receiving a notification:

 Reason Name | Description
 ------------|------------